AngusBB/AngusHuang.github.io/README.md

 **2022 NCTS-USRP Final Presentation** \
 &nbsp;&nbsp;&nbsp;&nbsp;*Numerical Methods for Image and Geometry Processing* \
 **TWSIAM 2022 Poster Presentation** \
-&nbsp;&nbsp;&nbsp;&nbsp;*Real-Time Automatic Tracking of Basketball and Players by Computer Vision based on YOLOv5, ByteTrack, FastReID and easyOCR Deep Learning Models* \
+&nbsp;&nbsp;&nbsp;&nbsp;*Real-Time Automatic Tracking of Basketball and Players by Computer Vision based on Deep Learning Models* \
 **The 12th Japan-Taiwan Joint Workshop for Young Scholars in Applied Mathematics** \
 &nbsp;&nbsp;&nbsp;&nbsp;*A Study on the Image Stitching Technology* \
 **2022 NCTS Student Mini-Symposium in Applied Mathematics** \